xiduo111/MSColoR/README.md

 Author: Duo Xi

-Please contact xiduo@amil.nwpu..edu.cn for any comments or questions.
+Please contact xiduo@amil.nwpu.edu.cn for any comments or questions.